deslicer/dev1666/set-up-your-mcp-server-for-splunk.md

 # Lab 1: Set up MCP for Splunk (🔧)

+> **📖 For a better user experience, please follow the comprehensive instructions in the [README.md Lab 1 section](./README.md#lab-1-set-up-mcp-server-for-data-analytics).**

 Install prerequisites, prepare your environment, and run the MCP server.

 ## 🚀 Quick Start (Recommended)